phelps-sg/play-hmac-signatures/README.md

 ## Example usage

+To validate an HMAC signature in a play controller mixin the `HMACSignatureHelpers` trait.

 The example controller below will echo back the message only if the request is correctly signed.
 On the other hand, if the signature is invalid it will return a 401 status.

 ~~~scala